Converting Ounces to Liters: A full breakdown

 1 fluid ounce (fl oz) ≈ 0.02957 liters (L)

-This means that for every fluid ounce, there are approximately 0.02957 liters.
+So in practice, for every fluid ounce, there are approximately 0.02957 liters.
 This is the magic number we'll use for our conversions.
 Remember, this is an approximation; more precise conversions might use a slightly different value depending on the required level of accuracy.

 Step-by-Step Conversion: From Ounces to Liters